What Is the Difference Between Secured and Unsecured Loans?

 Unsecured loans lack collateral, which for lenders is a huge drawback.
 The inability to seize an asset if a debt goes into default leaves lenders’ money vulnerable, and millions of borrowers with unsecured loans bring that point home every day.

 Credit cards are the biggest source of unsecured borrowing.
-More than 160 million U.S. households use credit cards with an average debt of $16,662 per household.
-The nation’s total credit card debt is exceeds $764 billion.
+More than 160 million U.S. households use credit cards with an average debt of $7,519 per household.
+The nation’s total credit card debt is $770 billion in the middle of 2021, according to the Federal Reserve.

 Though on-line lenders, often called peer-to-peer lenders, and banks make unsecured personal loans, credit cards dwarf them.
 In fact, most consumers with debt problems fall into the trap through unsecured borrowing.
 Illness and job loss also cause major problems, but even these are made worse if the unfortunate person has a lot of consumer debt tied up in credit cards.

 Lenders can’t seize an asset to compensate for an unsecured debt gone bad, but they can put a lot of pressure on borrowers.
-Garnishing wages is one way they can collect unpaid debts.
-Even if a debt goes uncollected, the borrowers in default likely will find it hard to borrow money at a reasonable rate for years to come.
+Taking the consumer to court and getting either a property lien against them or garnishing wages are ways they can collect unpaid debts.
+Even if a debt goes uncollected, the borrowers in default likely will find it hard to get a loan at a reasonable rate for years to come.
 When consumer debts fall in arrears, reports are filed with the nation’s three large consumer-credit rating agencies, resulting in the borrowers’ credit scores dropping.
 The lower one’s score, the harder it is to get credit and the more expensive that credit is.

 If you run into problems paying monthly installments on your car or house, help is available.
 Don’t wait until you are already in default before acting.